FRAUD RESOURCE CENTER

 They also follow the headlines: The coronavirus pandemic has brought a bevy of phony appeals to donate to victims or emergency response efforts.

 Sham charities succeed by mimicking the real thing.
 Like genuine nonprofits, they reach you via telemarketing, direct mail, email and door-to-door solicitations.
 They create well-designed websites with deceptive names.
-(As hurricanes churn toward landfall, for example, scammers snap up URLs featuring the storm’s name.)
+(Cybersecurity firm DomainTools has flagged more than 100,000 sites with COVID-19-related domains as "high risk" for fraud.)
 Some operate fully outside the law; others are in fact registered nonprofits but devote little of the money they raise to the programs they promote.

 But with a little research and a few precautions, you can help ensure your donations go to organizations that are genuinely serving others, not helping themselves.